Rapid COVID-19 Antigen Testing

 Rapid COVID-19 Antigen Testing Now Available

 Avance Care is one of the only medical offices in the Triangle region offering the new Sofia 2 Rapid Antigen Testing.
-Rapid antigen testing can deliver results in a 5 – 45 minutes for individuals with symptoms consistent with COVID-19 infection.
+Rapid antigen testing can deliver results in 5 – 45 minutes for individuals with symptoms consistent with COVID-19 infection.
 The test should only be used for people showing symptoms of COVID-19 because it is not accurate enough in individuals who don’t have symptoms.
-This test is different from an antibody testing, which detects the body’s immune response to the virus.
+Rapid COVID-19 antigen testing is different from antibody testing, which detects the body’s immune response to the virus.

 What you should know about rapid COVID-19 antigen testing:

 The rapid COVID-19 test is done differently than the COVID-19 PCR test we send out to a lab to be run.
 While our test has received an OK from the FDA to use in an office setting, the recommendation is to only test individuals who definitely have symptoms of COVID-19 — symptoms like fever, headache, runny nose, cough, aching.
 The test is not accurate for patients who don’t have symptoms.
 A negative test is not helpful in telling you whether you may be infected with COVID-19 if you don’t have symptoms.

 FAQ about the Sofia2 COVID-19 Antigen Test (Sofia 2 SARS Antigen FIA; Quidel Corporation)